kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/chunkdata.md

             ...
         }

-Use the <font color="green">create</font> method by specifying a fixed amount you want to process at a time and the closure for processing.
+Use the <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">create</span> method by specifying a fixed amount you want to process at a time and the closure for processing.
 Here is an example:

         Product::chunk(200, function ($products) {
             foreach ($products as $product) {